 Today’s Low-Carb Lesson – The Top 3 Mistakes To Avoid When Fasting.

-We are lucky to have Dr Caryn Zinn, registered dietician, lecturer, researcher, academic, author and part of the amazing faculty at Prekure.
+Today we are lucky to have Dr Caryn Zinn join us.
+Caryn is a registered dietician, lecturer, researcher, academic, author and part of the amazing faculty at Prekure.
 Caryn is one of the world’s most respected low-carb and whole-food advocates and its application to metabolic health and sports performance.
 Her contact details are at the end of this post.

 Low-Carb Lesson – Top 3 Mistakes To Avoid When Fasting